 Another example of a Miller Williams poem is Going Deaf, which can be found through www.americanlifeinpoetry.org.

+Williams was the author of more than 30 books and nearly half were volumes of poetry.
 Read more about the life and works of Miller Williams at https://www.poetryfoundation.org/poets/miller-williams.

 University of Arkansas Library